-Our primary goal in developing the optimization algorithm is to maximize the probability of win for the reference team.
-Obviously, the method can be easily extended for other objectives, which we discuss in detail in \Cref{sec:conclusion}.
-In the following, we consider optimal selection of a starting eleven for a given choice of formation, typically expressed as $d-m-f$, where the three numbers stand for the numbers of defenders, midfielders and forwards, respectively.
-This is because, typically every team management tend to play in a specific formation in most of the matches.
-However, if the interest is in the overall optimal solution, or the best starting eleven among a limited set of formations (e.g.\ either 5-3-2 or 4-4-2), then it would suffice to search among the optimal solutions corresponding to the eight formations or the appropriate subset of formations as the case may be.

-It is clear that an all-exhaustive search or complete enumeration among all possible squads is not computationally feasible because the number of such squads is too many, as shown for illustration via \Cref{tab:team_ex} for a squad with 25 players -- 3 goalkeepers, 8 defenders, 8 midfielders and 6 forwards.
-Note that if some players can play in multiple roles, the number of possible lineups under conventional formations 3-4-3, 3-5-2, 4-3-3, 4-4-2, 4-5-1, 5-2-3, 5-3-2, and 5-4-1 are 235200, 141120, 235200, 220500, 70560, 94080, 141120 and 70560, respectively.
+Our primary goal in developing the optimisation algorithm is to maximise the probability of the reference team winning.
+Obviously, the method can be easily extended for other objectives, which we explicate in \Cref{sec:conclusion}.
+In the following, we consider optimal selection of a starting eleven for a given formation, typically expressed as $d-m-f$, where the three numbers stand for the numbers of defenders, midfielders and forwards, respectively.
+Note that every team management tend to play in a specific formation in most of the matches.
+However, if the interest is in the overall optimal solution, then it would suffice to search among the optimal solutions corresponding to the eight conventional formations (see below) or the appropriate subset of formations as the case may be.
+An all-exhaustive search among all possible squads is not computationally feasible because the number of such squads is too many.
+For illustration, consider a 25-person-squad with 3 goalkeepers, 8 defenders, 8 midfielders and 6 forwards.
+Here, even with the assumption of unique role for each player, the number of possible lineups under conventional formations 3-4-3, 3-5-2, 4-3-3, 4-4-2, 4-5-1, 5-2-3, 5-3-2, and 5-4-1 are 235200, 141120, 235200, 220500, 70560, 94080, 141120 and 70560, respectively.
 Clearly, a good optimisation strategy is necessary.

-In deciding the optimum starting lineup, for additional flexibility, we consider that a player (other than goalkeeper) can be suitable in multiple positions.
+In our methodology, for additional flexibility, we consider that a player (other than goalkeeper) can play in multiple positions.
 Recall that for outfield players, we compute the defensive skill, general skill and the attacking skill.
-Based on these variables, we consider that a player can be appropriate in a defending role (in addition to his existing role) even if he conventionally does not play as a defender, if his defensive skill is more than general or attacking skills.
-Similarly, players with higher general skills are assumed to be suitable in a midfield role while higher attacking skills indicate a possible forward role for any player in addition to his original role.
-In our algorithm, we take this aspect of a player's suitability in multiple roles into account and consider such possibilities while optimizing over possible lineups.
+Based on these variables, we consider that any player can be slotted in a defending role even if he conventionally does not play as a defender, if his defensive skill is more than general or attacking skills.
+Similarly, players with higher general skills are assumed to be suitable in a midfield role while higher attacking skills indicate a possible forward role for any player, in addition to his original role.
+In our algorithm, we take this aspect of a player's suitability in multiple roles into account and consider such possibilities while optimising over possible lineups.